2022 Indianapolis 500: Pit Stop Challenge

-The Pit Stop Challenge returned to the Carb Day schedule for the first time since 2019.
+The 43rd annual Pit Stop Challenge was held on Friday May 27.
+The event returned to the Carb Day schedule for the first time since 2019.
 The event was scheduled to start at 2:30 p.m., after Carb Day practice had concluded, but was delayed to 3:30 due to early weather holds.
-14 teams were invited to participate.
+A total of 14 teams were invited to participate.
 Colton Herta's team was entered, but withdrew after Herta's crash during the earlier practice session.
 Team Penske won the pit stop challenge with Josef Newgarden's car, winning the best-of-three final against Chip Ganassi Racing with Scott Dixon's car.
 It was Penske's 18th win in the competition and the third for chief mechanic Travis Law.
 One incident occurred during the challenge when Sage Karam spun and nearly collided with Felix Rosenqvist in the first round when his Dreyer & Reinbold Racing team failed to secure a tire on his car.